 To demonstrate this approach, we use a hypothetical experiment shown in Figure 1.
-Based on mean comparisons, G is clearly better than F and Q. If we think in terms of distributional differences, G is clearly better than Q because the cumulative distribution curve of G is wholly to the right of Q. This is also called first order stochastic dominance.
+We consider three cumulative distribution functions for scenarios G, Q and F. Based on mean comparisons, G is clearly better than F and Q. If we think in terms of distributional differences, G is clearly better than Q because the cumulative distribution curve of G is wholly to the right of Q. This is also called first order stochastic dominance.
 Consider the next case, where G and F are having crossing cumulative distribution functions.
 Visually, it can be assessed that G has a higher mean and much lower likelihood of low performing outcomes.
 G has a higher mean and is less risk.
 This is, G second order stochastically dominates F. Since the cumulative distribution function of G and F are crossing each other, neither distribution first order stochastically dominates the other.

 Lastly, consider the case of F and Q, they are crossing each other and have the same mean.
 It is difficult to visually assess which one is more risky – i.e. determine the second order stochastic dominance ordering for these technologies.